raphaelsom/BrightnessAndContrast/README.md

 # Convert PPM image to grayscale, adjust brightness and contrast

-This project was created in the course of the TUM-lecture "[IN0035] Aspekte der systemnahen Programmierung bei der Spieleentwicklung".
 A given PPM image is converted to grayscale, after which the contrast and brightness are adjusted according to the given input parameters.
 The goal of this project was to compare C to ASM x86-64 implementations (both SISD & SIMD) and see if the compiler could be beaten.

 ## Usage